ivyl/ivyl.github.com/_posts/2012-10-30-mvvm-for-mere-mortals.md

 ## MVVM explained

-This won't be about full-blown MVVM framework, this will be about the concept and simple from scratch implementation.
+I won't cover full-blown MVVM framework.
+This post will be about the concept.
+Treat it as introduction.
+We will write simple implementation from scratch to get used to few new things and the new way of thinking.

 Transition from Windows Form to WPF seems hard to most people.
-You can write forms-style in WPF but that's just wrong.
-We are given other, much powerful means.
+You can write forms-style in WPF, but that's just wrong.
+We are given other, way more powerful means.
 You will learn all about bindings, how ViewModel works, what it does, and how to do things proper-ly.
-After that you will have intuitions good enough to dive into framework.
+After that, I believe, you will have intuitions good enough to dive into framework.

 I assume that you know your MVC.
 It belongs to common knowledge nowadays and it's well explored.
 If you don't know [grab your copy of Wikipedia's